Most women start trying to do pelvic floor exercises without understanding anything about where these muscles are and what they do.

 If you place your hand over the front of your pubic bone and clitoris you may be able to feel these superficial muscles tighten if you are able to contract your pelvic floor muscles correctly.

-We will be giving information about different products and types of equipment that can be used for treating and managing pelvic floor and bladder problems and reviewing the evidence to support new devices such as the Alva Pelvic Floor Trainer.
+Chartered Physiotherapist, Jane Appleyard will be providing information about different products and types of equipment that can be used for treating and managing pelvic floor and bladder problems and reviewing the evidence to support new devices.

 Women often want to know;